 • Police and schools’ enforcing consequences

-Charlestown has also seen success in achieving their goals.
-Since the Charlestown Substance Abuse Coalition formed in 2004 to respond to the heroin and other opioid epidemic, Emergency Medical Services responses for heroin overdoses decreased 62% from 2003 to 2010, and drug related deaths decreased 78% between 2003 and 2008.
+In Charlestown, this community has also seen success in achieving their goals.
+Since the Charlestown Substance Abuse Coalition formed in 2004 to respond to the heroin and other opioids epidemic, Emergency Medical Services responses for heroin overdoses decreased 62% from 2003 to 2010, and drug related deaths decreased 78% between 2003 and 2008.
 In addition to addressing the immediate opioid problem, Charlestown is investing in prevention for youth by implementing science-based curriculum in elementary and middle schools.
 Preliminary evaluation results indicate that youth are more likely to think through the possible consequences before making a decision about substance use and more likely to say no if someone offers them tobacco, alcohol, or another drug.